0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 <summary>Is there a fee to use Swap API?</summary>

-The Swap API is public and free to use.
-If you are an integrator who needs access higher rate limits, please check out our [entrprise option](https://0x.org/pricing).
+The Swap API is public and free to use; however, if you are an integrator who needs access higher rate limits, please check out our [enterprise option](https://0x.org/pricing).

 </details>